 Outside speakers lectured on farming methods: how to feed livestock, how to propagate the paper-shell pecan trees that were plentiful on the peninsula.

-Kristenstad may have been austere, but it was, according to newspaper accounts of the time, a healthy environment, with preachers conducting more marriages than funerals and doctors summoned more often to deliver babies than to cure illness.
+Kristenstad may have been austere, but it was, according to newspaper accounts of the time, a healthy environment, with preachers conducting more marriages than funerals and with doctors summoned more often to deliver babies than to cure illness.

 In fact, Kristenstad at its peak had a population of about two hundred.